mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/reference_manual/index.md

 weight: 6
 ---

-# Reference Manual

 ## Tipo Types

 Available Types |  Description
 ------------ | ------------
-Abstract | An abstract tipo is similar to an abstract class in Object Orientation.
-You cannot create an instance of an abstract tipo but can link menu items to an abstract tipo.
-Astract Tipos will be available under Menu Definitions.
+Abstract | An abstract Tipo is similar to an abstract class in Object Oriented Design.
+You cannot create an instance of an abstract tipo but can link menu items to it.
+Abstract Tipos are available under Menu Definitions.
-Singleton.Account | There is only instance of this tipo for every account. e.g. Subscription is an account level singleton Singleton.Application | There is only one instance of this tipo for every application.
+Singleton.Account | There is only one instance of this Tipo for each account e.g. `Subscription` is an account level singleton.
+Singleton.Application | There is only one instance of this Tipo for each application.
-Singleton.User | There is only one instance of this tipo for every user with an account. e.g. My Profile is a user level singleton
+Singleton.User | There is only one instance of this tipo for every user within an account. e.g. `My Profile` is a user level singleton.

-Example -

-Let us consider a School Management App created by a Developer.
-Below is the requirement -
+For example, let us consider a School Management App created by a Developer.
+Below are some of its core functionalities:

-School Management: The schools subscribe to the application and would like to maintain School Details, Address etc..
+ - **School Management**: Schools subscribe to the application and would like to maintain details such as `School Name`, `Address` e.t.c.

-Staff & Parents & Students: The teachers & Students will be invited into the application and will fill in their personal details.
+ - **Staff, Parents and Students**: Teachers and Students will be invited into the application where they will be able to view and edit their personal details.

-Department: The Social Sciences department would like to see all the teachers belonging to their department, relevant scorecards etc..
+ - **Department**: A school will have different departments and each department would prefer to have its data to be self-contained and easily accessed e.g. the Social Sciences department might want to see all the teachers belonging to the department, relevant scorecards e.t.c.

-Admin: The Admin department likes a seperate space where all admin activities will be grouped e.g. set up school holidays etc..
+ - **Admin**: The school might have an Admin department that would prefer to have a separate space in the app where all admin activities are stored e.g. setting up school holidays e.t.c.

-Lets us now examine how each of these scenarios, can be addressed using the available Tipo Types
+Let us now examine how each of these scenarios, can be addressed using the available Tipo Types.

-School: The school object will be marked as a 'account.singleton' meaning there will be only one instance of this tipo for every account
+ - **School**: The `School` object will be marked as an `account.singleton` meaning that there will be only one instance of this Tipo for every account.

-Staff & Parents & Students (all users of the system): The staff, parents & student object will be marked as 'Singleton.User'
+ - **Staff, Parents and Students (all users of the system)**: The `Staff, Parents and Student` object will be marked as `Singleton.User`.

-Singelton.Application: At the app level, the developer would like to set backup time etc..
+ - **Application**: This will be of type `Singelton.Application`.
+At the app level, the developer will be able to do such things as set backup time e.t.c.

-Abstract: Because the admin team in the school, a abstract tipo will be created and add objects related to the admin functions will be added under the abstract tipo
+ - **Admin**: For this, an `Abstract` tipo will be created and other Objects related to the Admin functions will be added under this Tipo.

 ## Relationship